derektata/giant-prusa/README.md

 ### Just so you know 💭

-All of the models with "**remix**" in the name are parts that I modified to work with this printer.
+- All of the models with "**remix**" in the name are parts that I modified to work with this printer.

     - I've also added both styles of E3D Clamps to the extruder folder, to help facilitate those who want to use an 18mm Capacitive ABL sensor and for others that don't.

     - The **`minimalist extruder lever`** needs to be mirrored in the slicer before printing in order for it to work with this design.

 ### NOTE ⚠️

+- **PLEASE** make sure that your printer is calibrated before attempting to print these parts.
+A lot of these parts can be printed without supports but there some that require them.
+Another option if you don't have a printer available to you would be to order them from an online 3D printing service.

 You **WILL** have to measure and cut the Carbon Fiber Rods down to size, **PLEASE** use the proper PPE, measure twice to be precise and **BE SAFE** while cutting the rods down to size.
 You don't want to breathe any of the dust produced while cutting as it extremely hazardous to your lungs.